Brum Radio have created some of the most essential podcasts for small businesses, including this weekly chat with some amazing guests.

 The podcast takes on a broad swath of topics, including attracting and engaging talent, unlocking potential, trusting your workforce, and harnessing resilience in challenging times.

-Each episode covers a topic highly relevant to both Birmingham and its surrounding areas, including climate change, housing shortage, the decline of the high street and more.
+Each episode covers a topic highly relevant to both Birmingham and its surrounding areas, including climate change, housing shortage and the decline of the high street.

 More information can be found via Silvia’s interview.